Wynn Resorts Proposes Banning Steve Wynn from Properties to Save Massachusetts License

 Steve Wynn’s name may be on the outside of buildings, but soon he may be barred from being inside of them.
 As the Massachusetts Gaming Commission ponders the fate of Wynn Resorts’ state gaming license, the company has suggested that its founder be prohibited from stepping foot on the premises of any of its properties.

-Wynn Resorts is planning to open Encore Boston Harbor in Everett, Massachusetts in June; the property comes with the price tag of $2.6 billion.
+Wynn Resorts is planning to open Encore Boston Harbor in Everett, Massachusetts in June; the property comes with a price tag of $2.6 billion.
 Just two months out, it should come as no surprise that staffing has been well underway and guests have already booked rooms.
 But even though the train has left the station, the opening of Encore Boston Harbor could be in jeopardy, as the Commission held a three-day hearing last week to discuss the suitability of the company – and CEO Matt Maddox, in particular – to keep its casino license in the state.

 The issue at hand is how Maddox and Wynn Resorts handled last year’s sexual misconduct allegations against Steve Wynn.
 Then again, to say Wynn’s behavior was “misconduct” is underselling it.